-Synonyms of Ranunculus abortivus: Ranunculus abortivus var. acrolasius Fernald, Ranunculus abortivus f. coptidifolius Fernald, Ranunculus abortivus var. eucyclus Fernald, Ranunculus abortivus var. indivisus Fernald, Ranunculus abortivus var. nitidus (Walter) DC., Ranunculus abortivus f. pratensis G.Lawson, Ranunculus abortivus f. sylvaticus G.Lawson, Ranunculus holmii Greene, Ranunculus michiganensis Farw., Ranunculus nitidus Walter, Ranunculus ruderalis Greene
+Synonyms of Ranunculus abortivus (13) (Updated from Plants of the World Online on 3-18-21): Ranunculus abortivus var. acrolasius Fernald, Ranunculus abortivus f. coptidifolius Fernald, Ranunculus abortivus var. eucyclus Fernald, Ranunculus abortivus f. giganteus F.C.Gates, Ranunculus abortivus var. indivisus Fernald, Ranunculus abortivus var. nitidus (Walter) DC., Ranunculus abortivus f. pratensis G.Lawson, Ranunculus abortivus f. sylvaticus G.Lawson, Ranunculus abortivus var. typicus Fernald, Ranunculus holmii Greene, Ranunculus michiganensis Farw., Ranunculus nitidus Walter, Ranunculus ruderalis Greene

 Ranunculus abortivus L. is the correct and accepted scientific name for this species of Buttercup.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists a whopping 1,652 species in the Ranunculus genus (as of 4-2-20 when I am updating this page).
-The genus is a member of the Ranunculaceae Family with a total of 53 genera.
-Those numbers are likely to change periodically as updates are made.
+Plants of the World Online lists a whopping 1,660 species in the Ranunculus genus (as of 3-18-21 when I am last updated this page).
+The genus is a member of the plant family Ranunculaceae with a total of 52 genera.
+Those numbers are likely to change periodically updates are made.

 One of the early spring wildflowers on the farm is Ranunculus abortivus.
 The species goes by several common names including Small-Flowered Buttercup, Littleleaf Buttercup, Kidneyleaf Buttercup, Kidneyleaf Crowfoot, and Small-Flowered Crowfoot.
 I am sure there are others.